Venice has a lot to offer to the curious traveller.

 Tucked between Venice and Verona, Padua is often overlooked for one of these two much more famous cities.
 Still, if you look into it, you will soon discover that the art, the museums, the history and the shopping make Padua a real gem to have in your travel schedule.
 The city is mainly known as the setting for Shakespeare’s ‘Taming of the Shrew’, but when you are there, don’t miss the following sights:

 - Scrovegni Chapel with its stunning frescoes by Giotto.
-Tickets are in demand and tied to a time slot, so head there as soon as you arrive in the city or book in advance;
+Tickets are in demand and tied to a time slot, so head there as soon as you arrive or book in advance;

 - Palazzo della Ragione – read more about it here;